 - Incidental personal use is permitted by the Information Resources Use and Security Policy but is restricted to the Colburn School's system users (it does not extend to family members or other acquaintances).
-It must not interfere with normal performance of the user's duties, must not result in direct costs to the Colburn School, and must not expose the Colburn School to unnecessary risks. - Storage of any non-work-related email messages, voice messages, files and documents within the Colburn School System email system must be nominal (less than 5% of a User's allocated mailbox space). - All messages, files, and documents stored on the Colburn School System Information Resources including personal messages, files and documents are owned in accordance with the Colburn School's Rules and Regulations.

-- Any files, messages or documents residing on the Colburn School system computers may be subject to public information requests and may be accessed in accordance with this policy. - A Colburn School email account should not be used for personal email correspondence that is confidential in nature.
+It must not interfere with the normal performance of the user's duties, result in direct costs to the Colburn School, or expose the Colburn School to unnecessary risks. - Storage of any non-work-related email messages, voice messages, files and documents within the Colburn School System email system must be nominal (less than 5% of a User's allocated mailbox space). - All messages, files, and documents stored on the Colburn School System Information Resources including personal messages, files, and documents are owned in accordance with the Colburn School's Rules and Regulations. - Any files, messages or documents residing on the Colburn School system computers may be subject to public information requests and may be accessed in accordance with this policy. - A Colburn School email account should not be used for confidential personal email correspondence.